kensiprell/ktorio.github.io/quickstart/guides/website.md

 ## Serving HTML with FreeMarker

 Apache FreeMarker is a template engine for the JVM, and thus you can use it with Kotlin.
 There is a Ktor feature supporting it.

 For now, we are going to store the templates embedded as part of the resources in a `templates` folder.

-Create a file called `resources/templates/index.ftl` and put in the following content to create a simple HTML list:
+Create a file called `resources/templates/index.ftl` and insert the following content to create a simple HTML list:

 ```freemarker
 <#-- @ftlvariable name="data" type="com.example.IndexData" -->